Alex-Nguyen/CS5352/README.md

 ```
 python main.py

-Enter the number of jobs: 2000
+Enter the number of jobs: 2000 (this number should be at least 2000 to 2 millions).
+Too small number will too fast
 ```